HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is 25.2Mb
-      sub-directories of 1Mb or more:
-        doc       1.0Mb
-        extdata   2.6Mb
-        libs     20.2Mb
+    Package required but not available: ‘sf’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # squat